luapower/website/www/md/faq.md

 ## You mean I have to mix my code with yours?
 That's gross!

 This idea of mixing your code with someone else's can be appalling at first (especially since it's pretty crowded in there already), but if you keep your app files with git they will be tracked separately of everything else so you're not really mixing anything git-wise.
 The upside is that you get to put any file anywhere (you can add a font to media/fonts or a binary dependency to bin/mingw64/somelib.dll), basically extending luapower just as you would extend an OOP class: in git, your "overrides" stay separate, but at runtime they mix together with the base class.
 A Linux installation works the same way with packages spreading their files to their appropriate locations in the root filesystem.
 Of course, you can always just add the luapower directory to your LUA_PATH and keep it separated from your own stuff (but please use LuaJIT 2.1 if you use your own runtime).

 ## What platforms does it run on?

-  * Windows XP SP3+ / Windows XP x64 SP2+
+  * Windows 7 x64 SP2+
-  * Linux on x86 with GLIBC 2.7+, 32bit and 64bit (Debian 5+, Ubuntu 8.04+, etc.)
+  * Linux on x86 with GLIBC 2.7+, 64bit only (Debian 5+, Ubuntu 8.04+, etc.)
-  * OSX 10.7+, 32bit and 64bit
+  * OSX 10.7+, 64bit only

 ## How do I compile the binaries?